 emotions rather than logic, gathers followers for a crusade on the desert planet Nimbus III and occupies the planet

 capital, "Paradise City".
 Among his hostages are the three ambassadors

 of the Federation, the Klingons and the Romulans.
 When a barely operational Enterprise-A comes

 to the rescue, Sybok seizes control of the ship too.
-With his telepathic
+Spock has to confess to

-abilities he influences the crew except for Kirk, Spock and McCoy
+abilities Sybok influences the crew except for Kirk, Spock and McCoy

 to head for the center of the galaxy where he believes to find the mystical planet Sha-Ka-Ree.
 At their arrival the landing party is received